-We often get asked, by growing companies, whether or not their nonprofit has outgrown their accounting software – most notably QuickBooks.
-Let us preface this by saying when we get asked this, the honest answer is—it depends.
+We often get asked, by growing nonprofit organizations, whether they have outgrown their accounting software – most notably QuickBooks.
+Let’s preface this by saying when we get asked, the honest answer is—it depends.

-It depends on your company size and how quickly your company is growing.
-It also depends on the complexity of your funding sources.
+It depends on the size of your nonprofit and how quickly it is growing as well and other factors, such as the complexity of your funding sources.
 We know migrating to new accounting software can be overwhelming, which is why we’ve written Stepping Up to New Accounting Software – How It Really Works.
-Note: NFP Partners are experts in QuickBooks and we service plenty of clients on this platform.
+Note: NFP Partners are experts in QuickBooks and we serve plenty of clients on this platform.
 But, it does have its limitations.

 How to know if your nonprofit has outgrown QuickBooks:

-1. You are consistently having to use other programs (most often Excel) to build reports.
+1. You are constantly having to use other programs (most often Excel) to build reports and subsidiary records.

-This is probably the number one reason nonprofits realize they have outgrown QuickBooks or their accounting software.
-Intuit works at providing better reporting options within QuickBooks Online, but it still does not meet all the reporting needs.
-This means they miss the bigger picture needed for effective planning in organizations.
-If you are on the edge about this one, consider reading Accounting Software Questions For Your Nonprofit to Ask.
+This is probably the number one indicator that a nonprofit realize has outgrown QuickBooks or other entry-level accounting software.
+Intuit works at providing better reporting options in its online and desktop products but still falls short in meeting more complex financial reporting requirements.
+If you are on the edge about this one, consider reading Accounting Software Questions for Your Nonprofit to Ask.

 3. You’re worried your internal controls may not be up to par.